 As part of their duties, they are required to attend public board meetings occurring around the state, report on public engagement activities, and comply with state public disclosure & ethics requirements.
 Commissioners are also expected to participate in at least one of the following CAPAA committees: Civil Rights & Immigration; Economic Development; Health & Human Services; Education; and Census 2020.
 Commissioners may also be asked to serve in one or more legislatively mandated state committees, work groups or task forces.

-The Commission on Asian Pacific American Affairs has an advisory board consisting of twelve governor-appointed commissioners representing the state’s diverse Asian Pacific American communities.
+Commissioners are appointed by the Governor to serve three-year terms and may serve up to three terms.
 In making such appointments, the governor shall give due consideration to recommendations submitted to him or her by the commission (RCW 43.117.040).
-The governor may also consider nominations of members made by the various Asian Pacific American organizations in the state.
-The governor shall consider nominations for membership based upon maintaining a balanced distribution of Asian-ethnic, geographic, sex, age, and occupational representation, where practicable.
+The governor may also consider nominations of members made by the various Asian American and Pacific Islander organizations in the state.
+The governor shall consider nominations for membership based upon maintaining a balanced distribution of ethnic, geographic, sex, age, and occupational representation, where practicable.

 Applications to serve open November 5, 2021 and must be received no later than November 19, 2021.